xmzzyo/LTV-prediction/README.md

 ### Citation
-If you find our paper or code is useful for you, please cite the following BibTex:
+If you find our paper or code is useful for your research work, please cite the following BibTex:

 > @article{Xing2021LearningRU,
   title={Learning Reliable User Representations from Volatile and Sparse Data to Accurately Predict Customer Lifetime Value},